Many analysts predicted 2019 to be the year of conversational analytics; the year when businesses will be on the road to transformation because of it.

 So, why now?

-Some may find it ironic but today`s world finds itself increasingly using technology for, well, talking to each other.
-That`s right.
-Verbal communication has moved on from just two people speaking to each other, face to face; from the Neanderthals age to the post-modern world we find ourselves in today.
+Some may find it ironic, but today's world is increasingly using technology to talk to each other.
+That's right.
+Verbal communication has moved from just two people speaking to each other, face-to-face, from the Neanderthal age to the post-modern world we find ourselves in today.
 People now use the Internet, software, and gadgets to communicate not only with each other but also with machines.

-Here are 2 main causes for the growth of conversational analytics:
+Here are two leading causes for the growth of conversational analytics:

 1. Messaging Apps

-WhatsApp, WeChat, Facebook Messenger, LINE, Telegram, etc are chat tools used in abundance today.
-The number of users across such platforms is about to touch 3 billion this year.
+WhatsApp, WeChat, Facebook Messenger, LINE, Telegram, etc, are chat tools used in abundance today.
+The number of users across such platforms is expected to reach about 3 billion this year.

 2. Virtual Digital Assistants and voice search

-“Hey, Siri, can you tell me how many people use voice assistants?”
+"Hey, Siri, can you tell me how many people use voice assistants?"
 A recent survey says there will be 8 billion such assistants in use by 2023.
-Here’s another prediction – the voice commerce market will be the US $80 billion by that year.
+Here's another prediction – the voice commerce market will be US$80 billion by that year.

 Look around you, everyone's using Google Voice, Amazon Alexa, Apple Siri, for almost everything – from flight booking to getting the news, to weather updates.

-Over 45 million Americans currently possess a digital assistant or a smart speaker, shows another survey.
+Over 45 million Americans currently possess a digital assistant or a smart speaker, according to another survey.

 Smart-speaker ownership surged 36% to 53 million US people aged 18 and older, according to a survey from National Public Radio (NPR) and Edison Research.
 About 21% of US adults said they owned a smart speaker, such as an Amazon Echo, Google Home, or Apple HomePod.